syne-tune/syne-tune/docs/source/faq.rst

    :caption: examples/training_scripts/checkpoint_example/checkpoint_example.py
    :lines: 13-

-When using SageMaker backend or tuning remotely, we use the `SageMaker checkpoint mechanism <https://docs.aws.amazon.com/sagemaker/latest/dg/model-checkpoints.html>`_ under the hood to sync local checkpoints to s3.
+When using the SageMaker backend, we use the `SageMaker checkpoint mechanism <https://docs.aws.amazon.com/sagemaker/latest/dg/model-checkpoints.html>`_ under the hood to sync local checkpoints to S3.
 Checkpoints are synced to ``s3://{sagemaker-default-bucket}/syne-tune/{tuner-name}/{trial-id}/``, where ``sagemaker-default-bucket`` is the default bucket for SageMaker.
 A complete example is given by `examples/launch_height_sagemaker_checkpoints.py <examples.html#sageMaker-backend-and-checkpointing>`_.

+The same mechanism is used to regularly write the `tuning results to S3 during remote tuning <#where-can-i-find-the-output-of-the-tuning>`_.
+However, during remote tuning with the *local backend*, we do not want checkpoints to be synced to S3, since they are only required temporarily on the same instance.
+Syncing them to S3 would be costly and error-prone, because the SageMaker mechanism is not intended to work with different processes writing to and reading from the sync directory concurrently.
+In this case, we can switch off syncing checkpoints to S3 (but not tuning results!) by setting ``trial_backend_path=backend_path_not_synced_to_s3()`` when creating the :class:`~syne_tune.Tuner` object.
+An example is `fine_tuning_transformer_glue/hpo_main.py <benchmarking/fine_tuning_transformer_glue.html>`_.
+It is also supported by default in the
+`benchmarking framework <tutorials/benchmarking/README.html>`_ and in :class:`~syne_tune.remote.RemoteLauncher`.

 There are some convenience functions which help you to implement checkpointing for your training script.
 Have a look at